anjalibajaj23318/Task-Manager/README.md

 ```

-I have added serach filter at the top of the page, it is searching but snce local storage is not working correctly as there is an issue with my toLowerCase() function hence we have to deal with Cases manually and I tried all the thigns but for some reason description is always throwing an error.
+I have added search filter at the top of the page, it is searching but since local storage is not working correctly as there is an issue with my toLowerCase() function hence we have to deal with Cases manually and I tried all the things but for some reason description is always throwing an error.
 As well as, Since localStorage is not working properly hence it is only giving the data being passed at the time of server-side rendering.
 ```

 ## My learning throughout the project